mewbotorg/mewbot/docs/_build/html/_sources/README_DOCS.md.txt

 If in doubt, delete it anyway.
 There seems to be some issues with `sphinx` caching.

+# Help!
+Sphin is complaining about `WARNING: Field list ends without a blank line; unexpected unindent.`

+This seems to be a valid problem, but something about the `.md` -> `.rst` conversion is confusing `sphinx`.
+The upshot of this is it cannot determine where the line which is causing the difficulty is _actually_ found.
+So this means that there is a badly indented line _somewhere_ in the file it's complaining about.
+Might I suggest a binary search?

 # I fear sphinx!?

 This is understandable and natural.